Things to Avoid While Buying a Home

 Don't move finances around or switch banks.
 Most lenders will ask for recent bank statements of your accounts: checking, savings, money market, and other liquid assets.
 To avoid potential fraud, most loans need a thorough paper trail to verify the source of all incoming funds.
 Even for innocent reasons, transferring funds or switching banks may make it more difficult for the lender to verify your bank history.

-Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-As a rule, your good faith deposit is yours, not the seller's until the sale is final.
-Some FSBO sellers might not realize that the earnest money must be applied to your expenses upon closing.
-Get an attorney or other neutral party who is able to hang on to the funds or put them in a trust account until closing.
-If your home purchase fails, your purchase contract should specify where this earnest money should go.
+Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+As a rule, your good faith deposit belongs to you, not to the seller up until the deal closes.
+A FSBO seller might not know that these good faith funds should be used for your expenses upon closing.
+Find a lawyer or other neutral person who can hang on to the funds or place them in a trust account until closing.
+The final disposition of good faith funds, if your home purchase falls through, should be indicated in the purchase agreement with your seller.